MuhammadOmama/Caltech101-Object-Recognition/README.md

 * **Setup:**
     1. Download the dataset from the link above.
     2. Extract the contents.
-    3. Ensure the folder `101_ObjectCategories` is placed in your project directory (or update the path in `ai-project.ipynb` before training).
+    3. Ensure the folder `101_ObjectCategories` is placed in your project directory (or update the path in `object-classifier-model.ipynb` before training).

 ## 🌟 Features